-If suspended, you can reinstate your license in person, by mail, or phone, so long as you did not lose the administrative driver’s license suspension hearing for “DUI refusal.”
-Many people who delay hiring legal counsel, try to self-represent, or miss the 30-day deadline of filing for their DDS GA appeal suffer this devastating suspension.
+If suspended, you can reinstate your license in person, by mail, or by phone, so long as you did not lose the administrative driver’s license suspension hearing for “DUI refusal.”
+Many people who delay hiring legal counsel, try to self-represent or miss the 30-day deadline of filing for their DDS GA appeal suffer this devastating suspension.

-If this is not a repeat DUI in 5 years, or a refusal to submit to testing under the implied consent law but were suspended for conviction of a first offense DUI, drivers age 21 and over can reinstate their license after 120 days if you meet certain requirements outlined by the Georgia Department of Driver Services.
+If this is not a repeat DUI in 5 years, or a refusal to submit to testing under the implied consent law but was suspended for conviction of a first offense DUI, drivers age 21 and over can reinstate their license after 120 days if you meet certain requirements outlined by the Georgia Department of Driver Services.
 The cost depends on several things including the type of suspension and the number of suspensions/ convictions on your driving record.
 For a first-time DUI offender, you must: